1996 United Nations Secretary-General selection: Open selection

 In the first straw poll on 10 December 1996, Annan led with a vote of 12-2-1 with 1 veto, and Essy came in second with a vote of 11-4-0 with 2 vetoes.
 Annan was vetoed by France, while Essy was vetoed by the United States and the United Kingdom.
 Although Annan spoke French fluently, Ghana is a former British colony and Annan attended university in the United States.

 In the second round, Annan led with a vote of 10-3-1 with 1 veto, and Essy came in second with 7 votes in favor and 2 vetoes.
 All of the French-speaking candidates were vetoed by the United States and the United Kingdom.

 In the third round on 11 December 1996, Annan led with a vote of 11-4-0, including a French veto.
 Essy was in second place with a vote of 6-4-4, including U.S. and British vetoes.
 Despite the deadlock between the French-speaking and the English-speaking countries, diplomats believed that they had to find an African for the post because China would veto any non-African candidate.

 In the fourth round on 12 December 1996, Annan became the favored candidate with a vote of 14-1-0, the sole negative vote being a French veto.

 On 13 December 1996, France dropped its veto against Annan.
 The Security Council adopted Resolution 1090 by acclamation, recommending Kofi Annan to be the next Secretary-General of the United Nations.
 On 17 December 1996, the General Assembly adopted Resolution A/51/L.66, appointing Kofi Annan as Secretary-General for a term ending 31 December 2001.

 2001 re-selection

 Kofi Annan ran unopposed for re-selection in 2001.
 Due to Boutros-Ghali's non-reelection, a second Annan term would give Africa the office of Secretary-General for three consecutive terms.
-In 2001, the Asia-Pacific Group agreed to a third term for Africa in return for the African Group's support for an Asian Secretary-General in the 2006 selection.
+In 2001, the Asian Group agreed to a third term for Africa in return for the African Group's support for an Asian Secretary-General in the 2006 selection.

 The Security Council passed Resolution 1358 by acclamation on 27 June 2001, recommending Annan for a second term.
 The General Assembly approved his reappointment on 29 June 2001 in Resolution A/55/L.87.
 Annan's second term ran until 31 December 2006, setting the stage for the 2006 Secretary-General selection.